AristideBH/studioMDT/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Deploying

+Using your GitHub account with Vercel's free hosting service allows for a quick staging and production deployement to live url.